 As he matured, his vocal ability got him noticed.
 A leader of a popular band approached him with a proposition to join his band.
 Lue was blown away.
 Never mind the members were all in their twenties and plenty of travel was involved.
 Never mind the devastation of the civil war raging around them, tearing up the country and its people.
 Never mind the Lue 's parents did not approved.
 Lue was focused on the music.

-Presently, Lue went on to obtained a B.A on Visual Effects and Motion Graphics at the Art Institute in Hollywood and just released three new albums in the last two years, "Este es mi Ritmo" which contains 15 new original songs, "Bohemia" where he sings Latin American bolero classics and a more eclectic one called MMXX; which means 2020 in Roman numerals.
+Presently, Lue went on to obtained a B.A on Visual Effects and Motion Graphics at the Art Institute in Hollywood and just released three new albums in the last two years, "Este es mi Ritmo" which are original songs to a groovy latin beat, "Bohemia" where he sings Latin American bolero classics and a Three song EPK called "Cafe Lafe" which includes an amazing Spanish version of the classic Persian #1 song "Pol" by female singer Googosh .

 Lue Lafe is a multi-talented singer, songwriter who firmly knows where he's going.
 He just wants you to share his experiences and passion for life through his music and arts.